Getting started with backgrounds with overlays (2D)

 Those two images (background and overlay) can be any regular (static) 2D image, or, for added flair, they can be Live2D models that support animations.

-The Live2D path opens up a lot of exciting options, but you do need to know how to use the artist tools from Live2D (the Cubism Editor and Live2D Viewer - both come together with the Live2D Package)
+The Live2D path opens up a lot of exciting options, but you do need to know how to use the artist tools from Live2D (the Cubism Editor and Live2D Viewer - both come together with the Live2D Package).

 With Live2D you can have for instance:

-Looping idle animation
+- Looping idle animation.

-Some animation that is live-linked to tracking data.
+- Animation that is live-linked to tracking data.

-Animation triggered by button presses
+- Animation triggered by key binds

-You can also download these examples both as Live2D source files, to see how they were built, and as .avatar files, to see how they were configured in the Animaze Editor, here
+You can also download these examples both as Live2D source files, to see how they were built, and as *.avatar files, to see how they were configured in the Animaze Editor, here.